 Knitting Fool is the second on my list of helpful resources.
 This is one those knitting websites you'll want to bookmark or better yet stick in your faves.

 There's great knitting information here like sweater pattern generators, a huge list of knitting stitch patterns that are completely alphabetized or listed by multiples or even listed by stitch type like cables for instance.

 You'll also find knitting chart symbols, abbreviations and terms.
 And here's something I think is pretty unique, you'll find knitting terms that are translated from other languages and I'm not talking one or two languages either.

 This knitting website is filled with helpful resources and I think you'll enjoy it as much as I do.

 Random Stripe Generator is a fun little knitting resource and while there are many stripe generators out there I keep coming back to this one.

 It's very simple to use.
 You simply enter in your colors, decide on the distance between the rows and click a button.
 It's a good indicator of what your stripes will look like with the colors your chose.
 And it's fun to use.

-In fact I used it for my knit scarf.
+In fact I used it for the stripes in my knit scarf.

 WorldKnits has a great knitting calculator.
-This is a quick and easy way to increase or decrease evenly across your row and I find it so helpful.
+This is a quick and easy way to work out the increases or decreases evenly across your row and I find it so helpful.